kchens/kchens.github.io/pages/words/06_11_2014_The_Odin_Project_Building_Micro-Reddit.md

 ####The Hard

+Adding foreign keys is hard.
+I find that the easiest solution -- where the Post belongs to a User -- is this:

+*	*Implementation*: `rails g model Post user:references [add_column]:[data_type]`

 Keeping track of rails console.
 As the `create_posts.rb` migration references (has an index) the User model, this creates the `**:id** => 1`

 *	*Implementation:* `User.create(:username => "jackjohnson", :id => 1)`